-Starting from 1 January 2024, the new edition of the Tax Code will come into force stipulating that non-profit organisations must file tax returns (if the obligation to file them arises).
-This may only be done electronically; the formerly available option of filing a return in hard copy will be unavailable, even in cases where a minimal amount of information needs to be provided.73 This change in practice will lead to new costs for https://csometer.info/updates/belarus-new-legislation-increases-financial-support-civic-initiatives.
+Starting from I January 2024, the new edition of the Tax Code will come into force stipulating that non-profit organisations must file tax returns (if the obligation to file them arises).
+This may only be done electronically; the formerly available option of filing a return in hard copy will be unavailable, even in cases where a minimal amount of information needs to be provided.73 This change in practice will lead to new costs for many CSOs due to the need to pay for electronic keys in order to make the electronic filing of tax returns possible.